startup subsidies featured photo

 Obligations or Conditions After Obtaining Subsidies

-Startups that obtain subsidies from the Japanese government are often subject to certain obligations and conditions aimed at ensuring accountability, transparency, and a return on investment for the broader economy.
-These obligations may include:
+Startups receiving subsidies from the Japanese government are subject to various obligations and conditions ensuring accountability, transparency, and return on public investment.
+These requirements extend well beyond the initial subsidy period and must be carefully managed to maintain compliance.

 Final Thoughts